Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 - A service that is versioned and published to the
   {{site.konnect_short_name}} Dev Portal so that it appears in the catalog.

-- The service version can be in any runtime group.
+- The service version can be in any runtime group, as long as the following conditions are met:

   - Service versions **not** in the `default` runtime group must be proxied with a version of {{site.base_gateway}} >= 3.0